Kolten Wong Player Props: Mariners vs. Guardians

-After going 0-for-4 in his most recent game, Kolten Wong and the Seattle Mariners take on the Cleveland Guardians (who will start Cal Quantrill) at 4:10 PM ET on Sunday.
+On Friday, Kolten Wong (on the back of going 0-for-3) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Guardians.
+He had a hitless showing in his previous game (0-for-3) against the Angels.

 Kolten Wong Game Info & Props vs. the Guardians